GhentCORR/ghentcorr.github.io/_posts/2026-04-28-reproducible-code-coffee.md

   <div class="col-md-6" markdown="1">

 Sander Hendrickx shifted the focus from publications to day to day research practice.
-Based on his experience in biophysics research, he showed how quickly code can become unmanageable if it is not structured properly (see [slides]((/assets/pdf/20260428_code_and_coffee_sander.pdf))).
+Based on his experience in the [Biophysics research group](https://biophysics.ugent.be/team), he showed how quickly code can become unmanageable if it is not structured properly (see [slides]((/assets/pdf/20260428_code_and_coffee_sander.pdf))).

 Early on, his group worked with a single large code repository shared by many people.
 While convenient at first, this quickly led to conflicts, broken functionality, and confusion about who was responsible for what.